 Help and support is available from the following sources:

 Professional Ethics – for advice on our Standards and Regulations

 By emailing our dedicated inbox to discuss how best to help and support your firm, tell us that you are considering closing down or to report serious financial difficulties.

 The Law Society - For guidance on a wide range of related issues, including Coronavirus Information for Members, and possible sources of financial support.
 See the Law Society website or call the Practice Advice Service

 If your reasons for closing down are financial, or you are facing the possibility of being struck off or suspended, your local law society may also be able to assist in providing you with details of firms interested in a merger or buying your practice.

 The Solicitors Assistance Scheme - for confidential legal advice from experienced practitioners on a range of issues, including financial problems, practical and regulatory matters and compliant practice closures.

 Lawcare - for pastoral support on matters such as stress, depression or health issues, employment options.

 Pastoral Care helpline - for information on personal, financial, professional or employment problems.

-Solicitors Benevolent Association - for personal financial assistance.
+The Solicitors Charity - for personal financial assistance.